 Different Types Of Reverse Logistics Services

-A business entity may choose on their own whether to outsource the reverse logistics operations to 3PL providers or to keep handling everything themselves.
-There are several most common types of reverse logistics management:
+A business entity may choose on their own whether to outsource the closed loop supply chains operations to 3PL providers or to keep handling everything themselves.
+There are several most common types of closed loop supply chains management:

 - returns policy and procedure (RPP),